 The California Department of Alcohol and Drug Programs (ADP) licenses over 400 DUI Education program services throughout California.
 The programs are designed to enable participants to consider attitudes and behavior, support positive lifestyle changes, and reduce or eliminate the use of alcohol and/or drugs.

-The following information is from the CA Dept. of Alcohol and Drug Programs overview of DUI Programs (this link will open in a new window in your browser).
+The following information is from the DHCS An Overview of Californias Driving Under the Influence Program (this link will open in a new tab in your browser).